 About AIDS United

-Born out of the merger of the National AIDS Fund and AIDS Action in 2010, AIDS United’s mission is to end the AIDS epidemic within the United States.
-We seek to fulfill our mission through strategic grantmaking, capacity building, and advocacy.
+AIDS United’s mission is to end the AIDS epidemic in the United States.
+We seek to fulfill our mission through strategic grantmaking, capacity building, policy/advocacy, technical assistance and formative research.

 AIDS United’s grantmaking portfolio dates back to the founding of the National AIDS Fund in 1987.
 For more than two decades, we have supported community-driven responses to the HIV epidemic around the country that reach the nation’s most disproportionately affected populations, including gay and bisexual men, communities of color, women, people living in the deep South and people living with HIV/AIDS.
 To date, our strategic grantmaking initiatives have directly funded more than $75 million to local communities, and have leveraged more than $100 million in additional investments for programs that include, but are not limited to, syringe access, access to care, capacity-building, HIV prevention and advocacy.